Kawasaki Ki-45: Operational history

-In 1945, the forward and upward-firing guns showed some results with the commencement of night time bombing raids, but the lack of radar was a considerable handicap.
+In 1945, the forward and upward-firing guns showed some results with the commencement of nighttime bombing raids, but the lack of radar was a considerable handicap.
 By the spring of 1945, the advent of American carrier-based fighters and Iwo Jima-based P-51s and P-47s escorting B-29s over the skies of Japan brought the Ki-45's career to an end.

-The next version, the Kawasaki Ki-45 KAId, was developed specifically as a night fighter, which was supposed to be equipped with centimetric radar in the nose; due to production difficulties, this did not occur.
+The next version, the Kawasaki Ki-45 Kai D, was developed specifically as a night fighter, which was supposed to be equipped with centimetric radar in the nose; due to production difficulties, this did not occur.
 The aircraft took part in night defense of the Home Islands and equipped four sentais from the autumn of 1944 to the war's end.
 They obtained notable successes, and one Ki-45 sentai claimed 150 victories, including eight USAAF B-29 Superfortresses in their first combat.

-The Ki-45 was to be replaced in the ground-attack role by the Ki-102, but was not wholly supplanted by the war's end.
+The Ki-45 was to be replaced in the ground-attack role by the Ki-102 but was not wholly supplanted by the war's end.

 Three Ki-45s fell into communist Chinese hands after World War II.
 Unlike most captured Japanese aircraft, which were employed in the training role, the three Ki-45s were assigned to the 1st Squadron of the Combat Flying Group in March 1949 and were used in combat missions.
 These aircraft were retired in the early 1950s.